Ro-main-Lettuce/class-3/README.md

-# COMP2710Sub
+# class-3
-Class projects in the Computing course 2710.
-Coding in c++ Fall 2023.
+Class projects in a course.
+Coding in c++
+Fall 2023.
 Projects from the Software Construction course.